 But there are differences and the most visible one is the coat.
-The American Water Spaniel has a curly, thick coat that sustains the dog in the cold Wisconsin winters and frigid water.
-Because we are big fans of Mnemonic devices (techniques that help a person remember something, and yes, sometimes they’re silly), we’ll share ours.
-If you can remember that many American Dolls have curly hair, you’ll remember that the American Water Spaniel has thick, curly hair.
+The American Water Spaniel always has either marcel (uniform waves) to a curly, thick coat that sustains the dog in the cold Wisconsin winters and frigid water.
+Because we are big fans of mnemonic devices (techniques that help a person remember something, and yes, sometimes they’re silly), we’ll share ours.
+If you can remember that many American Girl Dolls have wavy or curly hair, you’ll remember that the American Water Spaniel has wavy or curly hair.

-The Boykin Spaniel, on the other hand, has flat and straight to moderately wavy hair which may look fluffy because of the feathering on the belly, chest, ears, feet, and legs – but it’s not curly.
+The Boykin Spaniel, on the other hand, has a coat that can range from flat and slightly wavy to curly hair, and sometimes it can look fluffy because of the feathering on the belly, chest, ears, feet, and legs.

 Another quick way to differentiate between the two breeds is to simply look at their tails.
 Boykin Tail is docked at an early age to a length of 3 to 5 inches when fully mature, while the American Water Spaniel has a rocker-shaped tail that’s tapered, arched and a bit feathered.